andrekybora/andrekybora/README.md

 ## Hey!
 It's Andre Kybora.

 <p align="justify">
-I'm Andre Kybora, (Ahmad montazeri Not) a front-end and back-end engineer with over 4 years of experience and demonstrated history of working on small to large projects. <strong>I help companies and teams to build quality, tested, and maintainable products</strong>.
+I'm Andre Kybora, (Ahmad montazeri is real name) a front-end and back-end engineer with over 4 years of experience and demonstrated history of working on small to large projects. <strong>I help companies and teams to build quality, tested, and maintainable products</strong>.
 I'm constantly looking for new solutions, modern tools, and improving the current performance of the system.

 I always seek to have a great impact on processes, code structure, and solutions.
-Love open-source, Linux, Node.js ecosystem, and problem-solving.
+Love open-source, Linux, Research and Development, and problem-solving.
 </p>